suncoast-devs/handbook/lessons/js-intro/arrays.md

 > very much like syntax we will use when discussing front-end frameworks.
 Thus,
 > at SDG, we will prefer this way to iterate over arrays.

 Notice that we do not have an index.
-If we **do** want an index we can add that as a second argument in our arrow function.
+If we **do** want an index, we can add that as the second argument in our arrow function.

 Note that we do not need to apply a type to `color` or to `index`.
 TypeScript will determine that they must be of types `string` and `number` respectively.